gstroup/apimocker/README.md

 * config.json file format has changed with the 0.1.6 release.
 See below for the new format.
 (Old config.json file format is deprecated and doesn't support new features, but still functioning.)
 * Content-type for a service response can be set for each service.
 If not set, content-type defaults to application/xml for .xml files, and application/json for .json files.
+* HTTP Status code can be set for each service.
 * Latency (ms) can be set to simulate slow service responses.
 Latency can be set for a single service, or globally for all services.
 * mockDirectory value should be an absolute path.
 * Allowed domains can be set to restrict CORS requests to certain domains.